Parmeggiani-Lab/elfin/README.md

 ```
                                                         #you should be at repository root
-virtualenv --python=<path/to/your/python-2.7.9> venv    #the name 'venv' is required
+virtualenv --python=<path/to/your/python-2.7.9> .venv   #the name '.venv' is required
 . ./activate                                            #activate the virtual environment
 pip install -r requirements.txt                         #install required libraries locally
 ```